Barratt Developments PLC – Annual report – 30 June 2022

 Diversity and inclusion

-Every effort is made to retain and support employees who become disabled while working within the Group.
-We completed an initial disability access audit of all our divisional offices.
-Our intention in the coming 12 months is to seek to remove physical barriers for disabled colleagues or applicants.
+Every effort is made to retain and support employees who become disabled during their time working within the Group and we continue to remove physical barriers for disabled colleagues or applicants.